coder/coder/docs/templates.md

 for more information.

-For example, the [Docker quick-start template](https://github.com/coder/coder/tree/main/examples/templates/docker) sets a few environment variables based on the username and email address of the user's owner, so that you can make Git commits immediately without any manual configuration:
+For example, the [Docker quick-start template](https://github.com/coder/coder/tree/main/examples/templates/docker) sets a few environment variables based on the username and email address of the workspace's owner, so that you can make Git commits immediately without any manual configuration:

 ```tf